CodeWithSwastik/TCA-Website/README.md

 # TCA-Website

-This is a website for TCA.
-Note: This repo only contains the HTML files of the website :)
+This is the source code of the TCA website https://thecodingacademy.xyz